fire-h0und/FlatPort/README.md

 ![View of the FlatPort](https://github.com/fire-h0und/FlatPort/blob/main/photos/IMG_20250111_110654_295.jpg "Lying flat on the deskpad")

 I picked to make this project for the alleged compatibility with QMK firmware - to be a future keyboard daughter board.
-As i get to that point expect more updates here, it is on my ever growing TODO list :o}
+As I get to that point expect more updates here, it is on my ever growing TODO list :o}